Arezookhalili/Life-Insurance-Premium-Prediction/README.md

 I tested three regression modeling approaches, namely:

-* Logistic Regression
+* Linear Regression
 * Decision Tree
 * Random Forest
-* K Nearest Neighbours (KNN)

 For each model, I imported the data in the same way but needed to pre-process the data based on the requirements of each particular algorithm.
 I trained & tested each model, refined each to provide optimal performance, and then measured this predictive performance based on several metrics to give a well-rounded overview of which is best.
-A linear regression, a decision tree regressor and a random forest regressor were selected for its interpretability and effectiveness in handling both numerical and categorical data.

 The dataset was split into training and testing sets, ensuring that the model could be evaluated on unseen data.
-The decision tree model was trained on the training set, and its performance was evaluated using the testing set.
-Key metrics such as R-squared and adjusted R-squared were calculated to assess the model's accuracy.
+The model was trained on the training set, and its performance was evaluated using the testing set.
+Key metrics of R-squared and adjusted R-squared were calculated to assess the model's accuracy.

 To further refine the model, cross-validation was performed using KFold, providing a more robust evaluation by splitting the data into multiple folds and ensuring the model's consistency across different subsets of the data.

 Optimal Model Selection
 Determining the optimal complexity of the decision tree was crucial.
 By experimenting with different maximum depths for the tree, the optimal depth was identified based on the highest accuracy score.
 This step ensured that the model was neither too simple to capture essential patterns nor too complex to overfit the training data.